 Dietitians are registered health practitioners who evaluate scientific evidence about food and nutrition and translate it into practical strategies.
 Dietitians work in partnership with individuals, whānau, communities and populations, in states of health and disease, to support optimal health and well-being.

 Dietitians use their dietetic knowledge, skills, and judgement in a variety of contexts, which includes promoting and protecting public health, directing and delivering medical nutrition therapy services, and managing food and health systems.
 They may perform a variety of functions, including policy development, leadership, management, research, education, and communication roles.

 Dietitians with a prescribing endorsement are able to prescribe Special Foods and approved nutrition-related medicines.

 Dietitians are accountable for ensuring that their practice is consistent with the Dietitians Board’s competency requirements, Code of Ethics and Conduct, and relevant legislation.

 Limitations may be put on this scope of practice e.g. being limited to working in a clinical domain of practice and/or being under a supervision condition.

-To be eligible to apply for registration an entry level dietitian is required to demonstrate achievement of the required standard in all competency areas.
+To be eligible to apply for registration applicants are required to demonstrate achievement of the required standard across the Standards & Competencies.